15 Ways To Get Serious About Small Business Blogging

 8. Optimize All Of Your Blog Posts For The Search Engines

 Optimizing your blog posts for the search engines is essential.
 Doing this will give your content a better chance of ranking in the search engines and helps drive traffic to your blog organically.
-Blog post optimization involves: doing keyword research to find popular words in your industry, use those keywords throughout your blog post, add the proper title tags to your content, adding keywords to the graphics that you use.
+Blog post optimization involves: doing keyword research to find popular words in your industry, use those keywords throughout your blog post,

 9. Look For Guest Posting Opportunities To Authoritative Sites In Your Niche